NativeAndroidDevelopment/PokemonGOWatch/README.md

 It runs a background service and informs the user with a message in the notification bar.

 ### Deprecated
-*Code remains here for referential purposes only*
+*Code remains here for referential purposes*

 [1]:https://github.com/Grover-c13/PokeGOAPI-Java